 You think that you can do a better job, so you just do it yourself.
 Or, you constantly correct or micromanage your team, which drains their motivation and distracts you from doing what you do best.

 6. You spend too much time recovering from a stumble or setback.

 Instead of quickly assessing a situation and determining a plan, you get sucked into a spin cycle that drains your energy and focus.
-You may have forgotten that every person you admire has had many failures and setbacks—some of them are legendary.
+You may have forgotten that every person you admire has had many failures and setbacks—and some of them are legendary.

-My most successful business was down to the last $33 in our bank account before we finally got a yes on funding.
-Within a few years, we grew it to $200 million in annual revenue!
-You can develop habits and a mindset to find the many benefits of a setback.
+My best business was down to the last $33 in our bank account before we finally got a yes on funding.
+Within a few years, we grew it to $200 million in annual revenue.
+You too can develop habits and a positive mindset to find the many benefits of a setback.

 7. You procrastinate.